-Premiere Strings Interim Conductor
+Premiere Strings Conductor

 Ryane Dunnagan is a native of Winston-Salem, North Carolina.
 She received both her Undergraduate and Masters degrees from the North Carolina School of the Arts in cello performance.
 Under the instruction of Robert Marsh and Marcy Rosen, founder of the Mendelssohn String Quartet, Ms. Dunnagan has participated in various masterclasses with such artists as Joel Krosnick and the Julliard String Quartet.